 “Greatness develops only at long intervals.” – Seneca

 This is another special episode of the podcast, featuring one of my favorite letters from Seneca.
-It’s not long, but its impact is far greater than the duration.
-Before you listen, I want you to think about this philosophy from Fight Club:
+It’s short, but its impact can be great.
+Before you listen, recall this philosophy from Fight Club:

 “The things you own end up owning you.”

-Understanding this mindset will help you to explore the practical philosophies found in this episode.
+Keep this in mind as you explore the practical philosophies in this episode.
 Please enjoy Letter 42, On Values, by Seneca the Younger.

 If you only have 60 seconds, listening to this clip could increase your happiness by changing your relationship with your possessions.

-If you find this letter useful, you can pick up the whole collection at the Tao of Seneca.
+If you find this letter useful, you can pick up the whole audio collection at the Tao of Seneca.
+If you prefer a written version of the Tao of Seneca: Practical Letters from a Stoic Master, you can find it for free here.

 - Listen to it on iTunes.